steggie3/steggie3.github.io/_posts/2018-08-03-loan-default.md

 ## Future Work Ideas
 - Because I ran the experiments on a personal computer, I had limited computation power, and it limited my search techniques for the best hyperparameters.
 For example, if all experiments were done with 5-fold cross validation instead of just one, the hyperparameters selected would likely be better.
 I also tended to tune one hyperparameter at a time, but ideally it would be better to consider the interactions of hyperparameters and perform grid search or random search.
 - The best results in terms of ROCAUC I obtained is from logistic regression.
 Theoretically speaking, logistic regression is a subset of neural networks because it consists of one single neuron, and I should be able to do better with neural networks.
-Due to the computation time required, I did not spend more time to explore all possible architectures.
+Due to the computation time required, I haven't spent enough time to explore all possible architectures.
 - Work on the original regression problem.

 ## Resources